-Hopewell Township Community Park features a two-acre spring fed stocked lake, four pavilions, five hiking/fitness trails (2.35 miles), camping areas (for authorized groups only), a concession stand (open for special events only), a handicap accessible fishing pier, the Larry Blaney Nature Center, paddleboat rentals (advance notice needed), picnic areas, a playground and restroom facilities, all financed under the auspices of the Hopewell Township Board of Commissioners.
+Hopewell Township Community Park features a two-acre spring-fed stocked lake, four pavilions, five hiking/fitness trails (2.35 miles), camping areas (for authorized groups only), a concession stand (open for special events only), a handicap-accessible fishing pier, the Larry Blaney Nature Center, picnic areas, a playground, and restroom facilities, all financed under the auspices of the Hopewell Township Board of Commissioners.

-Scheduled activities include an Easter Egg Hunt in April, a Fishing Derby in May, summer programs for children (Camp Lakewood and Rec-on-the-Run), Park Fest in July, a Labor Day Car Cruise, BBQ and Chili Cook Off and Blues Fest in September, Fall Fest in October and Visit with Santa in December.
+Scheduled activities include an Easter Egg Hunt in April, a Fishing Derby in May, Camp Lakewood, Park Fest in July, a Labor Day Car Cruise, BBQ and Chili Cook-Off and Blues Fest in September, Fall Fest in October, and Visit with Santa in December.

 Volunteers for community events are encouraged to apply.

-Camp Lakewood runs for eight weeks during the summer, allowing parents to chose which works best for their schedules.
-Rec-on-the-Run provides residents with multiple locations, mornings and afternoons, Monday through Friday, giving kids the opportunity to play, craft and hangout with their friends.
+Camp Lakewood runs for eight weeks during the summer, allowing parents to choose which works best for their schedules.

 Address and Hours

 Normal Hours: 8 am to 10 pm, Winter Hours- 8 am until dusk.